 Workshops on interview skills are presented throughout the semester.
 Check with your campus career office to learn about the schedule.

 Mock Interview

-Career Services' in-house studio offers videotaped, in-person, mock interview training to students who want to practice their skills and receive feedback on their performance.
-To schedule a mock interview, speak to the staff assistant in the lobby of the Bank of America Career Services Center.
+Career Services' in-house studio offers videotaped, in-person, and phone mock interview training to students who want to practice their skills and receive feedback on their performance.